The Newspaper Press Fund (Journalists' Charity)

 Key Takeaways for Grant Writers

-- Act quickly but contact them first: While applications move quickly (2 weeks typical), reach out for guidance before submitting to ensure eligibility and strengthen your application
+- Act quickly but contact them first: While applications can be fast-tracked for emergencies, reach out for guidance before submitting to ensure eligibility and strengthen your application

 - Two-year rule is strict: You must prove journalism was your main income for 2 continuous years (or 7 total for former journalists).
 Gather evidence before applying